-1.9 Audio Subsystem
+1.11 Audio Subsystem

-The board supports the Intel® High Definition audio subsystem based on the Realtek ALC880 codec.
+The boards support the Intel High Definition audio subsystem based on the Realtek ALC880 or the Realtek ALC860 audio codec.
 The audio subsystem supports the following features:

 - Advanced jack sense (front and rear panel) that enables the audio codec to recognize the device that is connected to an audio port.
-All jacks are capable of retasking according to user's definition, or can be automatically switched depending on the recognized device type.

-- Stereo input and output for all jacks.

-- A signal-to-noise (S/N) ratio of 90 dB.
+All jacks are capable of retasking according to user's definition, or can be automatically switched depending on the recognized device type. - Stereo input and output for all jacks - Multi-streaming capabilities that enable different audio streams to be sent to different audio devices.
+Multi-streaming also allows one audio stream to be directed out the back panel while another audio stream can be directed out the front panel. - A signal-to-noise (S/N) ratio of 90 dB

-M INTEGRATOR'S NOTE
+X INTEGRATOR'S NOTE